Skip to main content

 1. Create: Your backend calls the Compago API to create a payment link, providing the amount, customer details, and redirect URLs

-2. Receive: Compago returns a secure redirectUrl for the checkout page
+2. Receive: Compago returns a secure checkout URL where your customer will complete the payment

-3. Redirect: Send your customer to the redirectUrl where they enter their payment details
+3. Redirect: Send your customer to the checkout URL where they enter their payment details

 4. Process: Compago processes the payment securely through its payment infrastructure